Thesis

 Devin has already contributed measurable engineering output to customer deployments.
 As of February 2025, at Linktree, Devin authored approximately 300 pull requests over one month, of which about 100 were successfully merged.
 These contributions included bug fixes, small features, and initial implementations of more complex functionality.
 One example was the integration of newer social platforms, such as RedNote and Lemon8, which Devin handled end-to-end, modifying backend systems, updating URL handling, and adjusting UI components.
 This helped Linktree streamline internal processes that traditionally required extensive planning and developer coordination.

-Devin has also received attention from prominent figures in the tech ecosystem.
+Devin has additionally attracted validation from prominent figures in the tech ecosystem.
 Eric Glyman, co-founder and CEO of Ramp, described Devin’s demonstration as the “single most impressive demo” he had seen in the past decade.
 Aravind Srinivas, CEO of Perplexity, commented that Devin was the first AI agent he had seen “that seems to cross the threshold of what is human level and works reliably.”

 Valuation

-Cognition has raised substantial venture funding since launching Devin.
+The company has seen rapid growth in its funding and valuation.
 In March 2024, the company secured a $21 million Series A round led by Founders Fund at a valuation of $350 million.
 The following month, in April 2024, Founders Fund led a significantly larger round of $175 million, increasing Cognition’s valuation to approximately $2 billion.
 Other participating investors include 8VC, Elad Gil, Conviction Partners, and Khosla Ventures.

 Key Opportunities